"During the days of World War II, a group of costumed mystery men gathered together to form the first and greatest super-team of all time."

 Flanderization: Hourman was initially an action-loving hero with many aspects, who took major issue with Atom Smasher's betrayal, and had feelings for Jesse Chambers.
 Fast-forward one year, and now his entire personality seems based around fawning over his wife Jesse, or screaming at Atom Smasher for betraying the team.
 Thanks to Loads and Loads of Characters, his few appearances in the book can only consist of just that.

-He was actually committing suicide because his long-time girlfriend had died the year before, and because he knew that with the knowledge he had obtained, he was as good as dead anyway.
+Heroic Sacrifice: This one doesn't get used as often, but we've seen a few.
+Wesley Dodds committed suicide because his long-time girlfriend Dianne had died the year before, and because he knew that with the knowledge he had obtained, he was as good as dead anyway.
 Worse than dead, if Mordru's threats to him carried any weight.
-The warning to his former teammates was an act of friendship, not necessarily a plan to get them to reform the team.
+Before the end, he sent a warning to his old teammates about Mordru.

 And Mister America, after his entire family was murdered.
 He beats up the killer, stakes out the mastermind, loses (hard), and then runs from the Boston dockyards to Battery Park with an arrow in his lungs, jumps through a skylight and lands back first on the JSA's round table.
 His final words?
 "I can't let justice die."

 Holier Than Thou and Hollywood Atheist: Both averted with Doctor Mid-Nite, a devout Catholic, and Mister Terrific, a staunch atheist, who are both heroically upstanding and BFFs.
 Score one for tolerance!